voboghure-dev/react-laravel-ecommerce/README.md

 # Ecommerce with Laravel and React

-An e-commerce starter package build with ReactJS (as client) and Laravel (as API)
+An e-commerce starter package built with ReactJS (as client) and Laravel (as API)

 ## What ReactJS use